TheSkyentist/GELATO/README.md

 2. The base model is then constructed based on the emission line dictionary.
 The starting values are generated based on the spectrum.
 The model is then fit to the spectrum.
 The default fitting minimization is the Levenberg–Marquardt non-linear least squares algorithm.
 This can be adjusted.

 3. The additional components are then added to the base model and tested separately.
 If the fit is statistically better with the additional component, it is accepted.
 This is decided by performing and F-test.
-All accepted additional components are then collected and incorporated into the final model.
+The combinations of all accepted additional components are then then tested by measuring their AICs.
+The model set with the lowest AIC is the final model.

 4. In order to constraint fit uncertainties, the flux is bootstrapped with respect to provided uncertainties and the fit is run again.
 This process is repeated as many times as required by the user.

 5. The full set of bootstrapped parameters is then saved to disk.
 Finally, a figure of the final fit is produced and saved.
 There exists a convenience function for finding the median values of each spectrum model fit and collecting them into one final table.